umijs/neeko/docs/wiki/plugin.md

 registerToast()
 ```

-A tost plugin that alert before every effects is compelete
+A tost plugin that alert before every effects is completed